 By saying in the loop, I don’t want you to expect them sending you a message every time a feature is developed or deployed.
 But, you should be well aware of what is going on in your project, be it it’s development or design or testing and get timely updates without you having to constantly knock on their door.

-Now that we have made it clear what to do in order to hire software developers and how to evaluate a software development team, let us leave you with a few tips on hiring mistakes.
+Now that we have made it clear where you can find competent software development companies and how to evaluate the best out of them, let us leave you with a few tips on software development hiring mistakes.

 Don’t place everything around money.
 If you end up hiring a team with the lowest bid, you might initially think everything worked out well but later on your expenses will be definitely on the higher side, fixing all the corners they cut.